- What is a Portland Jewish Academy Education?

 PJA is proud to be an inclusive Jewish Community preschool, day school and aftercare program, providing a strong foundation of academics, Jewish values and learning, and community service.
 Accredited by the Northwest Association of Independent Schools, PJA faculty and staff remain current in best practices in the field of education and innovation in 21st century schools.
 We strive to support each student’s social, emotional and spiritual development.

 PJA’s child-centered early childhood program, spanning from 6 week olds to pre-kindergarten, is a warm and stimulating environment that encourages learning through exploration, play, and the arts.
 PJA’s day school prepares students to think for themselves and work for the world.
-Our project-based curriculum offers an integrative approach to Jewish learning, STEAM (Science + Technology + Engineering + Arts + Mathematics) and the humanities.
+Our project based curriculum offers an integrative approach to Jewish learning, STEAM (Science + Technology + Engineering + Arts + Mathematics) and the humanities.
 Our students are engaged and love learning.
 Our graduates excel in high school, college and in life.
-They think for themselves and work for the world.

 Do you have to be Jewish to have your child attend PJA?